 We have detailed below the KPI’s which we believe are key, and explained why they are important in helping you to understand the efficiency your accounts payable process.

 A KPI that is widely used, this tells you how much on average it costs your organisation to process a single invoice through your existing accounts payable process.

-The reported average cost of manual invoice processing varies wildly depending on the organisation and study, with some, such as Rossum, calculating it to be as low as £1.66, while others, such as Ardent Partners, finding it to be as high as £9.85.
+The reported average cost of manual invoice processing varies wildly depending on the organisation and study, with some, such as Rossum, calculating it to be as low as £1.66, while others find it to be high as £9.85.
 For context, the adoption of automated invoice processing functionality through our Unit4 Business World (Agresso) Invoice Automation solution can bring the average cost to as low as £0.37.

 If you still manually process invoices, your figure is nearly always going to be lower than your true average cost.
 This is because your calculation will not take into account the indirect and hidden costs of manually processing invoices.
 These include costs that result from human errors, employee dissatisfaction and slow invoice payments to name a few.

 Finding out the time it takes on average for your organisation to process an invoice can be extremely valuable when measuring the efficiency of your accounts payable process.